GraceAlways123/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 5: list all contents of a dir
+Task 6: creates a directory in the /tmp